Delivery Driver Performance Evaluation: Top Delivery Metrics You Must Consider

 So, let’s go through the top KPIs to measure the delivery performance of your courier drivers or truck drivers.

-How Can Route Planning and Optimization Software Help You Get the Best Delivery Results?
+Leveraging Route Planning and Optimization Software

 • Route planning and optimization software solutions are excellent for your business to get optimized and the shortest path for your multi-stop delivery process within a few clicks.
 It analyzes weather and traffic conditions, vehicle and driver performance, and order priority to deliver you the best delivery path.